 Hosted at 35 racecourses across the country, the Challenger Series compromises of six separate Series that allow horses rated up to 135 (130 for mares) to qualify for a Finals Day at Haydock Park Racecourse on Easter Saturday.
 The 2018 Finals Day on March 31 will carry prize money of more than £300,000.

 The six Series for 2017/18 and corresponding £50,000 finals are:

 - 2m 3f Mares’ Handicap Hurdle Series

 - 2m 3f Middle Distance Handicap Chase Series

 - 3m Mares’ Handicap Chase Series

 There are 15 Qualifiers for each Series, with the exception of the 3m Mares’ Handicap Chase Series which will have 10.
-They will be a combination of Class 3 and Class 4 handicaps, with the first race being programmed for the 19 October at Worcester.
+They will be a combination of Class 3 and Class 4 handicaps, with the first race being programmed for the 17 October at Hereford.
 Horses qualify for the Series Final by finishing in the first eight places in a Series Qualifier apart from the Mares’ Handicap Chase Series where all runners will qualify automatically.